-The 2004 inspection of the LUCs at the six ERP sites found that administrative controls are adequately enforcing the restrictions, so additional physical barriers are not needed.
-There is no evidence that any soil disturbances in the vicinity of the controlled areas took place in 2004.
+The 2005 inspection of the LUCs at the six ERP sites found that administrative controls are adequately enforcing the restrictions, so additional physical barriers are not needed.
+There is no evidence that any soil disturbances in the vicinity of the controlled areas took place in 2005.
+Additional signs for LUC sites SD043, LF044, and SS046 were installed by Shaw E&I in early 2005.